 We also have nice things like freshly-ground coffee, Aeron chairs (or sofas to work on if that’s more your style), and bacon sandwiches (or non-hog alternatives) on Fridays.
 You’ll also get a decent Macbook Pro, or an equivalent Linux laptop if you prefer.

 Hours and Salary

 This could be a full-time or a part-time role.
-Currently all Delib’s developers are part-time, with the option for scale-up days each month.
+Currently most of Delib’s developers are part-time, with the option for scale-up days each month.
 We find that this arrangement suits our work/life/childcare/hangover requirements perfectly.